Small and Recessed Chins: Causes, Treatments, & Surgery

 Recessed Chins and Newborns

 There are times when a baby is born with a receding chin.
 The lower jaw bone of a fetus may form into a smaller size or stance in comparison to the upper jaw, causing it to slope backwards.
-Thusly, the infant might emerge with a receding chin that causes the lower lip to hang forward in a seemingly sulky state.
+This way, the infant might emerge with a receding chin that causes the lower lip to hang forward in a seemingly sulky state.
 Congenital conditions might be the cause of a newborn baby experiencing problems in the chin area.

 According to the Children's Hospital of Wisconsin, micrognathia is the term for a jaw that is smaller than normal.
 Although it is a relatively common condition in infants, micrognathia may correct itself over time.
-Other reasons for a small jaw forming in newborn babies includes those related to hereditary traits passed down from parents, or due to medical syndromes.
+Other reasons for a small jaw forming in newborn babies include those related to hereditary traits passed down from parents, or due to medical syndromes.

 Problems with the way the pregnancy develops, the positioning of the fetus in utero (with the baby's chin pressed again his or her chest), or other restricted growth, neurological, or connective tissue problems may also cause weak chins in newborns.